poldavezac/BokehServer.jl/docs/src/index.md

 ## The `ColumnDataSource` structure

-As in *python bokeh*, the `ColumnDataSource` structure is central to updating plots.
+As in [Bokeh](https://docs.bokeh.org/en/latest/index.html), the `ColumnDataSource` structure is central to updating plots.
 The same methods are available for dealing with its mutations:

 ```@docs